 3. Find out more about your competition

-While you are at it, analyzing your brand’s performance using an analytics tool, you should as well develop a competitive analysis.
+While you are at it, go ahead and analyze your competitors' performance using an analytics tool.

-You should focus on putting your effort into social media platforms where your industry’s community is underserved.
+You should focus your effort on social media platforms where your industry’s community is underserved.

-These are key metrics you need to assess, while also looking at their content.
-The content’s quality can really be a game-changer.
-That is why you need to be creative, friendly and on-point with your content.
+These are key metrics you need to assess, while also looking at the content.
+The quality of their content can really be a game-changer.
+That is why your own brand messaging should always be creative, authentic and on-point.

 Besides performing an analytics review of your brand, you should also consider social listening.
-This process can really help you learn what are your community’s priorities and expectations.
+This process can really help you learn more about the community's priorities and expectations.

 Via social listening, you will be able to build stronger connections with your audience, answering their queries and improving customer support.